SignalK/signalk.github.io/_developers/Alarm,-Alert,-and-Notification-Handling.md

+---
+title: Alarm, Alert, and Notification Handling
+layout: developers
+developers: active
+id: ap
+---

+## {{page.title}}

-Handling alarms, alerts, and notifications in Signal k is a multi-stage process.
+Handling alarms, alerts, and notifications in Signal K is a multi-stage process.
 Alarms, alerts and notifications are all handled the same way, and are all referred to as alarms below.

 We need a flexible model to define alarm conditions, and a standard way to announce and record them.

 ## Alarm Process

 * Define alarm states as zones in the meta object attached to any Signal K value.
-See [[Metadata for Data Values]]
+See [[metadata.html]]
 * If the value is within an alarm zone raise the defined alarm.
 * If the value goes out of the zone, remove the alarm by setting its value to null
 * Alarms are raised by placing an alarm object in the `vessels.self.notifications` tree

 ## Expected implementation behaviour

 * The server (or device) should monitor the current value and compare it to the defined zones.
 * If a value enters an alarm zone, then a key is written to `vessels.self.notifications..`
 * If a value leaves an alarm zone, then the key is removed from `vessels.self.notifications..`